Salby CO2 lecture critique

 by David A. Burton

-(Originally posted as YouTube comments here, and later also here.
-There is also a later & longer version of his lecture here.
-There is also an earlier version of his lecture here, but commenting is disabled on that one.)
+(Originally posted as YouTube comments here (before youtube censorship made it impossible to post substantive comments), and later also here.
+There is also a later (2018) & longer version of his lecture here.
+There is also a 2011 version of his lecture here, and a 2015 version here, but commenting is disabled on those two.)

 I sought a response to my critique from Dr. Salby, but he neither replied nor responded on YouTube.
 Sadly, he died in 2022. -DAB